auth0/docs/ja-jp/articles/quickstart/backend/acul/interactive.md

 ## Configure Auth0

 <p>To use Auth0 services, you’ll need to have an application set up in the Auth0 Dashboard.
 The Auth0 application is where you will configure how you want authentication to work for the project you are developing.</p><h3>Configure an application</h3><p>Use the interactive selector to create a new Auth0 application or select an existing application that represents the project you want to integrate with.
-Every application in Auth0 is assigned an alphanumeric, unique client ID that your application code will use to call Auth0 APIs through the SDK.</p><p>Any settings you configure using this quickstart will automatically update for your Application in the <a href="https://manage.auth0.com/#/">Dashboard</a>, which is where you can manage your Applications in the future.</p><p>If you would rather explore a complete configuration, you can view a sample application instead.</p><h3>Configure Callback URLs</h3><p>A callback URL is a URL in your application that you would like Auth0 to redirect users to after they have authenticated.
+Every application in Auth0 is assigned an alphanumeric, unique client ID that your application code will use to call Auth0 APIs through the SDK.</p><p>Any settings you configure using this quickstart will automatically update for your Application in the <a href="https://manage.auth0.com/#/" target="_blank" rel="noreferrer noopener">Dashboard</a>, which is where you can manage your Applications in the future.</p><p>If you would rather explore a complete configuration, you can view a sample application instead.</p><h3>Configure Callback URLs</h3><p>A callback URL is a URL in your application that you would like Auth0 to redirect users to after they have authenticated.
 If not set, users will not be returned to your application after they log in.</p><p><div class="alert-container" severity="default"><p>サンプルプロジェクトに沿って進めている場合は、<code>http://localhost:3000</code>に設定してください。</p></div></p><h3>Configure Logout URLs</h3><p>A logout URL is a URL in your application that you would like Auth0 to redirect users to after they have logged out.
 If not set, users will not be able to log out from your application and will receive an error.</p><p><div class="alert-container" severity="default"><p>サンプルプロジェクトに沿って進めている場合は、<code>http://localhost:3000</code>に設定してください。</p></div></p><h3>Configure Allowed Web Origins</h3><p>An Allowed Web Origin is a URL that you want to be allowed to access to your authentication flow.
 This must contain the URL of your project.
 If not properly set, your project will be unable to silently refresh authentication tokens, so your users will be logged out the next time they visit your application or refresh a page.</p><p><div class="alert-container" severity="default"><p>サンプルプロジェクトに沿って進めている場合は、<code>http://localhost:3000</code>に設定してください。</p></div></p>

 ## Configure ACUL for Login ID screen {{{ data-action="code" data-code="settings.json" }}}

-<p>Use <a href="https://github.com/auth0/auth0-cli">Auth0 CLI</a> to enable ACLU Login ID screen in your tenant.
+<p>Use <a href="https://github.com/auth0/auth0-cli" target="_blank" rel="noreferrer noopener">Auth0 CLI</a> to enable ACLU Login ID screen in your tenant.